Amr2812/data-services/README.md

 3. **Atomic Operations**
    - Used lock-free atomic counters for metrics tracking

+4. **WaitGroups**
+   - Used for waiting on multiple goroutines to complete in the CLI client

+5. **Context Management**
+   - Used context for request timeouts and cancellation

 ### gRPC Implementation
 - Defined service interfaces using Protocol Buffers
 - Managed timeout handling using context